 The firing rate must be verified for each installation to prevent over-firing the furnace.

+IMPORTANT NOTE:

-NOTE: The firing rate must not exceed the rate shown on the furnace rating plate.
-At altitudes above 2000 ft. the firing rate must be adjusted as described in the high altitude section.
-Use the following procedure to determine the firing rate:
+The firing rate must not exceed the rate shown on the furnace rating plate.
+At altitudes above 2000 feet it must not exceed that on the rating plate less 4% for each 1000 feet.